shubhamCodee/brm/README.md

 ## Core Features

 -   **Full CRUD Functionality:** Complete Create, Read, Update, and Delete capabilities for key CRM resources: Users, Organizations, and Contacts.
+-   **Tenant-Scoped File Storage:** All user-uploaded files, such as profile pictures, are automatically stored in tenant-specific directories.
+The `User` model features a custom accessor to centralize URL generation logic, providing a full, correct URL and a default avatar image seamlessly to the frontend.
 -   **Real-Time Notifications:** A real-time notification system built with Pusher and Laravel Echo.
 Events are dispatched to a queue and broadcast to the frontend, providing instant user feedback.
 -   **Mass Update & Mass Delete:** Efficiently perform bulk actions on multiple records at once through a clean, modal-driven UI.
 The core logic is now provided by a reusable, external package.
 -   **Secure API with Laravel Passport:** A comprehensive set of API endpoints for all resources, protected by OAuth2 authentication.
-The API supports pagination and follows RESTful conventions.
+The API supports pagination, follows RESTful conventions, and includes advanced, Redis-powered **rate limiting** with custom rules to protect against abuse on resource-intensive endpoints.
--   **Advanced Queue Management & Monitoring:** *(**ENHANCED**)* Utilizes Laravel's Redis-powered queue system for background jobs.
-Includes robust handling for failed jobs and features a **Laravel Horizon** dashboard for professional, real-time monitoring of queue throughput, job status, and failures.
+-   **Advanced Queue Management & Monitoring:** Utilizes Laravel's Redis-powered queue system for background jobs.
+Includes robust handling for failed jobs with **automatic retry and backoff strategies**, and features a **Laravel Horizon** dashboard for professional, real-time monitoring of queue throughput, job status, and failures.
 -   **Automated Scheduled Tasks:** A tenant-aware command for generating daily reports is managed by Laravel's Scheduler and a server-side Cron job.
 -   **Automated Email Reporting:** The scheduled task automatically generates and sends daily summary reports to each tenant's administrator using Laravel's Mailable and queue system.
 -   **Performance Caching:** Implements a tenant-aware caching strategy using Redis and Cache Tags to dramatically improve performance by caching slow database queries.
 Includes a custom Artisan command for surgically clearing the cache for a specific tenant.